Sir Thomas Elliott, 1st Baronet: Biography

 Elliott was born on 7 September 1854 in London, England.
 He sat the civil service exam on 2 January 1872, and passed in first place.
 He served as private secretary to C. T. Richie between 1889 and 1892.
 In January 1892, he was appointed Secretary to the Board of Agriculture and Fisheries.
 He was the British Delegate to the International Institute of Agriculture from 1905.
 In January 1913, he was appointed Deputy Master and Comptroller of the Royal Mint: as the Master of the Mint was a title held by the Chancellor of the Exchequer, the deputy master was in charge of the day-to-day running of the Mint.
 He was additionally made ex officio Engraver of His Majesty's Seals in March 1913.
 He retired from the civil service in 1917.

 In 1880, Elliott married Ellen, daughter of late James Rowe.
 Together they had two children; one son and one daughter.
 Elliott died on 4 June 1926, aged 71.
-His son, Ivo, inherited the Elliott Baronetcy.